langur

 for in/of

 A for of loop iterates over the index itself (or keys of a hash).
-These will loop the number of times specified by the number (or range), or the length of the array or string.
+These will loop the number of times specified by the number (or range), or the length of the list or string.

 Given a descending range or number less than 1, a for of loop will not run, but not throw an exception either.